-‘Contagion’ is now one of the most popular movies on iTunes because of the Wuhan coronavirus outbreak.
-Here’s how it compares to reality.
+‘Contagion’ is one of the most popular thrillers on iTunes because of the coronavirus outbreak.
+Here’s how the film compares to reality.

 Paltrow’s character infects the Tokyo man who died on day two after blowing on dice he holds in his hands at a casino.
 She also passes it to a person who cleans up a glass she’d used and another who picks up her phone.

-In the case of 2019-nCoV, the coronavirus can only survive on surfaces for “a range of hours,” according to Nancy Messonier, director of the CDC’s National Center for Immunization and Respiratory Diseases.
+In the case of coronaviruses, viral particles can’t survive for long on surfaces.
+According to the WHO, packages and letters from countries with high case totals are safe.

-“There is likely a very, very, very low, if any, risk of spread from products or packaging that is shipped over a period of days or weeks at ambient temperatures,” Messonier said in a press conference on Monday.
+“There is likely very low risk of spread from products or packaging that are shipped over a period of days or weeks at ambient temperatures,” the CDC said.

-The coronavirus spreads via coughing, sneezing, or close contact between infected and healthy people.
+Instead, the coronavirus spreads via droplets passed when infected people cough or sneeze.

 In “Contagion,” many infected patients experience seizures before dying.
-Wuhan coronavirus patients, by contrast, get coughs, fever, and pneumonialike symptoms.
+Coronavirus patients, by contrast, get fever, coughs, and pneumonialike symptoms.

 MEV-1 affects everyone equally in the movie – it kills the Emhoffs’ son as quickly as it kills Beth.

-But a study of 41 Wuhan coronavirus cases reported that the median age of those who have died is around 75.
-Many of those individuals had other health issues like high blood pressure, diabetes, and Parkinson’s disease.
+But about 80% of people who died of the new virus in China were older than 60, and 75% had other medical issues, according to a recent report from China’s National Health Commission.
+A study of 17 patients who died from coronavirus complications reported that their median age was around 75.
+Many had health problems like high blood pressure and Parkinson’s disease.

-A second study of 99 coronavirus cases, published Thursday in the journal The Lancet, revealed that the average age of infected patients was 55.5.
+Other studies have estimated the average ages of infected patients to be between 47 and 55.
+The largest coronavirus study to date, which examined 72,000 cases in China, revealed that more than 75% of infected patients were between 30 and 69.

-According to Chinese researchers in Hong Kong, one person with the new coronavirus can pass it to three to five others — a statistic called the virus’ R0 value.
+An average person with the new coronavirus passes it to two to three others — a statistic called the virus’ R0 value.

-The researchers’ study has not yet been peer-reviewed, however.
-Officials at the WHO, however, estimate that the coronavirus’ R0 value is between 1.4 and 2.5 people.

 On day six of the movie’s MEV-1 pandemic, doctors discuss what the virus’ R0 value might be.